 Go watch a few of Lim's performances on YouTube and decide based on that whether this is a show you'd like to see because that's exactly what you'll get here.
 If you mainly want to laugh, skip it.
 If you want grand illusions, skip it.
 If you want to take pictures of fun moments throughout the act, that's not allowed here.
 If you want the world's best live close-up act, you cannot miss it.

 Location: Thunderland Showroom at Excalibur

 Price: $25 and up (when using the easy to obtain half-off discounts)

 I have no picture of King's stage because I arrived late to the front row and then I forgot before I left, but this photo he himself posted on his facebook page pretty much captures it:

 Mac King, dubbed the "King of the afternoon" is absolutely the best value you can get for your money on the Las Vegas strip.
-Mac's been in this business forever, and has focused and fine-tune his experience into a perfectly-constructed show that is witty and whip-smart from beginning to end.
-Given the price, there is no excuse not to miss this.
+Mac's been in this business forever, and has focused and fine-tuned his experience into a perfectly-constructed show that is witty and whip-smart from beginning to end.
+Given the price, there is no excuse for missing this.

 He also just seems like a super-friendly and nice guy.
 Like the class clown that grew into your favorite uncle.
 He called me up on stage (quite without asking whether I should) and then dismissed me for being a magician, but he was so kind about it.